Diabetic Foot Ulcers

 o If the ulcer becomes infected, it may have a bad odor and pus may drain from the wound.

-can occur when the veins in the legs do not push blood back to the heart as they should, this is called venous insufficiency, which causes blood to build up and become congested in the veins of the lower leg, increasing the pressure
+They can occur when the veins in the legs do not pump blood back to the heart as they should.
+This is called venous insufficiency, which causes blood to pool and become congested in the veins of the lower leg, increasing blood pressure.

 Initial symptoms include: